pokeml/pokemon-env/README.md

 # pokemon-battle-ai
-An artificial intelligence for playing Pokémon battles
+An artificial intelligence that plays Pokémon